NatasaMiric/pp3-tic-tac-toe/README.md

 **Checks the outcome of the game**

   * The outcome of the game is checked after each player's move and it shows on the screen whether the user wins or the computer wins the game.
 In case nobody is a winner, the game is over and it is a tie.
-  * This section provides user with the message of who is the winner of the game.
+  * This section provides the user with the message of who is the winner of the game.

 ![](docs/images/winner1.png)
 ![](docs/images/winner2.png)